 Budapest's above-ground tram system extends throughout the city.
 They are numbered from 1-69 and run at all times expect for midnight to 5 AM.
-A map of the tram system can be found here:

 Metro

 Budapest has three metro lines, the M1 (yellow), the M2 (red), and the M3 (blue).
 They all meet at Deák Ferenc Tér in central Pest and run from around 5 AM to midnight.
 During rush hour, these lines run every 2-5 minutes.
 A metro map is available here: https://mapa-metro.com/en/Hungary/Budapest/Budapest-Metro-map.htm